 The Council released the draft MERR Plan for public comment from March 15, 2010 until May 18, 2010; the Council also requested input from the Independent Scientific Advisory Board and Independent Scientific Review Panel (ISAB/ISRP) on the draft.
 Comments were received from 21 entities from the region, including the Council's Independent Scientific Advisory Board and Independent Scientific Review Panel.
 Comments were generally supportive and included technical, editorial, and policy comments to improve the draft MERR Plan.
-Comments submitted can be found on the Council's web page (http://www.nwcouncil.org/library/2010/2010-04.htm).

 To appropriately address these comments, the Fish and Wildlife Committee (Committee) approved a phased approach to revise the draft MERR Plan.
-This Revision Approach and Status document identifies which comments have been addressed in the July 2010 draft MERR Plan version and which will be addressed later.
+This Revision Approach and Status document identifies which comments have been addressed to-date and incorporated in the latest draft MERR Plan (November 2010 version), and which remain to be addressed.
 This document also identifies how future revisions will be phased and accomplished.